 The underlying belief that women are more committed than men is not grounded in research, and the research shows that men and women are equally committed to marriage.
 However, men and women often show commitment in different ways.

-For example: men often show their commitment through making sacrifices in the marriage.
+For example, men often show their commitment by making sacrifices in marriage.
 Women who are concerned about their husband’s commitment can look for sacrifices that might be evidence of their commitment.

 This is also a warning to men in particular not to take your wife granted.
 Your wife needs you: she needs your affection, your interest, your commitment.
 If you’re all work-work-work and your wife ends up having an affair, you’ll get all mad because it’s her fault.
 Yes, she did make a wrong choice, but you contributed to the environment that made that wrong choice attractive.